tomcritchlow/tomcritchlow.github.io/_stories/blood-in-the-feed.md

 ---
 layout: ampgallery
-title: Blood in the feed
+title: A gallery of watch ads on instagram (2019)
-subtitle: All the watch ads
+subtitle: To accompany the post 'Blood in the feed'
 folder: bloodinthefeed
 ---